 - A Final Thought….or two

 Remember: although you may feel isolated, you are not alone in handling casework for an MP.
 Try not to “re-invent the wheel”.
-Get an up-to-date copy of the Parliamentary Telephone Directory (order from: 020 7217 5270).
-Remember: this is not publicly available and the contents should be treated as confidential.
-The latest version is November 2002.
-More information.
-Ring up other offices and pick their brains or seek advice from House of Commons staff.
+Ring up other MPs’ offices and pick their brains (you can find their contact details by using the ‘People’ App on Office 365) or seek advice from House of Commons staff.
 There are regular Induction Days for new staff of MPs – you cannot afford to miss this so click here for more information.
-Do also take advantage of induction courses (some available on CD) run by the Commons Library (020 7219 3666) or the Parliamentary Data & Video Network (PDVN – 020 7219 2001 or 2281).
-Use PDVN to email others in the same boat; if you’re a “remote user” of PDVN, try and temper your frustration with the system with the thought that the calls are free!
+Do also take advantage of induction courses run by the Commons Library (0207 219 3666) or the Parliamentary Digital Service (0207 219 2001).
 Best of all, let us have your ideas, using the website’s Feedback Form.
 This invitation is also issued to those of you who know a better – or different – way of doing things!

 3.2 The Diary